drobie22/RSS-Reborn-Installer/README.md

 - GitHub naturally doesn't like programs fetching lots of data at once.
 Usually this is capped at 60 calls per hour.
 The installer will run 20-40 requests to GitHub in a run depending on resolutions selected.
 If you see an error related to GitHub's rate limit, please wait an hour before trying again.
     - Alternatively, there is a method to set up an access token on your machine which the installer will recognize and use to increase the limit to 5000 calls per hour.
 (Not sure why you need that, but you do you).
     - Instructions will be implimented soon.
-    - Installer will always grab the latest files from GitHub
+    - Installer will always grab the latest files from GitHub.
 - Help!
 No resolutions showing for a body!
     - Most likely the latest release of that body was empty.
 Before you start installation, manually download the previous release.